 4. Don't Push for Laughs

 Often times, you'll get laughs when you're not trying hard for them.
 Don't feel like you have to color your toast with joke line after joke line—it may come off as forced.

 Attempt to memorize your speech.
 If that's getting a little too difficult to do in such a short amount of time, be sure to practice it enough beforehand so that you can make eye contact with the couple and the other guests.

 While you have so much to say about the bride, remember to mention and acknowledge her new spouse, too.

 7. Give Thanks

-Since you're the guy with the mic, don't forget to thank the guests for coming to the wedding and the parents of the groom for anything and everything that they did.
-Also give a nice little shout out to your own spouse, and thank her for helping you raise such a wonderful daughter.
+Since you're the guy with the mic, don't forget to thank the guests for coming to the wedding and the parents of your daughter's new spouse for anything and everything that they did.
+Also give a nice little shout out to your own partner, and thank them for helping you raise such a wonderful daughter.

 8. Add Some Parting Wisdom

-Whether it's a piece of marriage advice or just your most heartfelt wishes for the couple's future together, pepper in some sage wisdom for the happy couple.
+Whether it's a piece of marriage advice or just your most heartfelt wishes for the newlywed's future together, pepper in some sage wisdom for the happy couple.

 Jen Glantz is a "Professional Bridesmaid" and the founder of Bridesmaid for Hire.
 She's the author of "All My Friends Are Engaged" and frequently wears old bridesmaid dresses to the grocery store and on first dates.